 Texas A&M Aggies: Rick Perry

 This spot should forever belong to the late President George H.W.
-Bush, but with his recent passing, the designation has been passed to Rick Perry, the former Governor of Texas and current United States Secretary of Energy as a member in the Cabinet of Donald Trump.
+Bush, but with his recent passing, the designation has been passed to Rick Perry, the former Governor of Texas and former United States Secretary of Energy as a member in the Cabinet of Donald Trump.
 Perry was a yell leader for the Aggies, so you know he understands how to be a true Aggie fan.

 Vanderbilt Commodores: Skip Bayless